AEONplus/AEONlib/CONTRIBUTING.md

 assert type(observation.wavelength_range[1]) == Quantity
 ```

+As you cannot use the validators of the `annotated_types` library with `Quantity` objects, the `aeonlib.validators` module provides some alternative validators, which you can use instead.

 These types eliminate the need for the facility user to need to remember which exact format a facility requires (time in hms?
 Or ISO UTC?) and simply pass in higher level objects instead.

 Aeonlib also defines a few high level models: `aeonlib.models.Window` and several target types.
 If a facility can translate these models or even use them directly it should.
 This means a consumer of Aeonlib can define these high level models once, for example from a data alert stream, and use them with every facility for which they want to perform observations.